 Average APR Based on Recommended Credit Score

 This monthly report is based on credit card offer data collected and monitored on a rolling basis by The Balance for 317 U.S. credit cards in January 2021.
 Our data pool included offers from 43 issuers, including the largest national banks.
-We tracked average interest rates on both a weekly and monthly basis for each card category, plus the overall average rate for all cards.
+We tracked average interest rates on both a weekly and a monthly basis for each card category, plus the overall average rate for all cards.

 In July 2020 we updated our data collection and analysis to better reflect how and where consumers use their credit cards.
 These changes are reflected in the monthly change chart above, and the average card interest rate table above.
 Rates published prior to August 2020 in other articles may not reflect these changes.